lbonn/rofi/INSTALL.md

 ## Install distribution

-The wayland fork is currently available in some distributions as user contributed packages
+The Wayland fork is currently available in some distributions as user contributed packages

 ### Alpine